 Introduction

-This sub-clause explains general overview of the home energy management system (HEMS) use case.
+This sub-clause explains a general overview of the home energy management system (HEMS) use case.

 HEMS is the system to manage the energy usage in home.
 HEMS with connecting devices (i.e. home appliances or equipments) realizes the "visualization" of electricity or gas consumption and the "auto control" of devices.